holmok/create-koats/README.md

-# KOATS - a generator to create a Koa Typescript Web Server Template
+# KOATS-STARTER - a generator to create a Koa Typescript Web Server Template

 ## To create a new project

 1. Create a directory for your projects `$ mkdir my-project`
 2. Change directory into your project: `$ cd my-project`
-3. Run: `$ npm init koats`
+3. Run: `$ npm init koats-starter`
 4. Start the dev server locally with: `$ npm run dev`
 5. Use this to start a great web site using Koa and Typescript